 The best way to publish a book is dependent on what your own unique goals are.
 Some people will find great success in self-publishing while others are better suited for traditional publishing.

-Ultimately, unless you have a good amount of experience as well as connections in the traditional publishing world, this route will be difficult, and you may not ever get published.
+Ultimately, unless you have a good amount of experience as well as connections in the traditional publishing world, that route will be difficult, and you may not ever get published.

 With self-publishing, anyone can do it.
 Anyone can get on Amazon and upload a book.
 HOWEVER, not everyone can do it well in order to succeed.